P-p-H-d/mlib/README.md

 A push method on the tree will put the given 'key' in its right place in the tree by keeping the tree ordered.
-It overwrites the already existing value if the key is already present in the dictionnary (contrary to C++).
+It overwrites the already existing value if the key is already present in the dictionary (contrary to C++).

 RBTREE\_DEF\_AS is the same as RBTREE\_DEF2 except the name of the types name\_t, name\_it\_t are provided by the user.